 Let’s get back on track and take a look at Sean Connery’s suit jacket.
 The example pictured is a button two, single vent jacket from a suit made of charcoal grey dupioni silk, worn in From Russia With Love.
-All of Sean Connery’s suit jackets have a 2-button front, and the button stance is lower than what is popular right now in 2010.
+All of Sean Connery’s suit jackets have a button two front, and the button stance is considerably lower than what is popular right now in 2010.
 The low button stance emphasizes his waist and the “V” shape of his torso.
-The waist is nipped in to give the jacket shape although I wouldn’t call his suits slim, just merely fitted.
+The waist is nipped in to give the jacket shape although I wouldn’t call his suits slim, merely just fitted.
 The chest is cut full with a bit of drape, and the shoulders are natural but look large due to Connery strong and masculine physique.
-There is a subtle roping at the sleevehead.
+There is a subtle roping in the sleeveheads.
 The gorge (where the lapel and collar meet) is at a standard height, not too high as is typical today.
 Though the narrow lapels and pocket flaps date this suit to the 1960s, the cut of the suit overall is timeless.

 The cut of the jacket isn’t as slim as those most people associate with the 1960s.
 The button two front was known to be popular in the 1960s in America, but in England the button three suit was still the norm.
 It wasn’t until the 1970s that the button two suit was fully accepted in more conservative circles there.